ajaxpawar/Clean-Template/README.md

-Here's the formatted version of your README:
+Certainly, I've added a point about the inclusion of Mediator implementation and CQRS pattern to your README:

 ---